jerome-auguste/sdp-student-admission/README.md

 ├── main.py                 # Main script to be run in python environment ├── mrsort.py               # MR-Sort model class
 ├── ncs.py                  # U-NCS SAT model class
-├── MR-Sort-NCS.pdf         # Guidelines of the project
-├── tools                   # Tools and utilities
+├── make_graph.py           # Script to generate the graph used in the report and presentation ├── single_peak_main.py     # Main script to be run in python env for single peak and maxsat problem ├── single_peak_sat.py      # U-NCS single peak SAT model class ├── single_peak_maxsat.py   # U-NCS single peak and MaxSAT model class ├── MR-Sort-NCS.pdf         # Guidelines of the project ├── tools                   # Tools and utilities
 │   ├── generator.py        # Generates dataset based on parameters